twbs/bootstrap/docs/migration.md

 - All `.hidden-` classes have been removed, save for the print utilities which have been renamed.
   - Removed from v3: `.hidden-xs` `.hidden-sm` `.hidden-md` `.hidden-lg` `.visible-xs-block` `.visible-xs-inline` `.visible-xs-inline-block` `.visible-sm-block` `.visible-sm-inline` `.visible-sm-inline-block` `.visible-md-block` `.visible-md-inline` `.visible-md-inline-block` `.visible-lg-block` `.visible-lg-inline` `.visible-lg-inline-block`
   - Removed from v4 alphas: `.hidden-xs-up` `.hidden-xs-down` `.hidden-sm-up` `.hidden-sm-down` `.hidden-md-up` `.hidden-md-down` `.hidden-lg-up` `.hidden-lg-down`
-- Print utilities no longer start with `.hidden-` or `.visible-`, but with `.d-print-`.
+- Print utilities no longer start with `.hidden-` or `.visible-`, but with `.display-print-`.
   - Old names: `.visible-print-block`, `.visible-print-inline`, `.visible-print-inline-block`, `.hidden-print`
-  - New classes: `.d-print-block`, `.d-print-inline`, `.d-print-inline-block`, `.d-print-none`
+  - New classes: `.display-print-block`, `.display-print-inline`, `.display-print-inline-block`, `.display-print-none`

 Rather than using explicit `.visible-*` classes, you make an element visible by simply not hiding it at that screen size.
-You can combine one `.d-*-none` class with one `.d-*-block` class to show an element only on a given interval of screen sizes (e.g. `.d-none.d-md-block.d-lg-none` shows the element only on medium and large devices).
+You can combine one `.display-*-none` class with one `.display-*-block` class to show an element only on a given interval of screen sizes (e.g. `.display-none.display-md-block.display-lg-none` shows the element only on medium and large devices).

 Note that the changes to the grid breakpoints in v4 means that you'll need to go one breakpoint larger to achieve the same results.
 The new responsive utility classes don't attempt to accommodate less common cases where an element's visibility can't be expressed as a single contiguous range of viewport sizes; you will instead need to use custom CSS in such cases.